MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 2. In the **Copy Permission Set** page, specify the name of the new permission set, and then choose the **OK** button.
 3. Select the **Notify on Changed Permission Set** check box if you want to maintain a link between the original and the copied permission sets.
 The link is then used to notify you if the name or content of the original permission set changes in a future version that the solution is upgraded to later.

-The new permission set, containing all the permissions of the copied permission set, is added as a new line in the **Permission Sets** page.
+The new permission set, containing all the permissions of the copied permission set, is added as a new line on the **Permission Sets** page.
 Note that the lines are sorted alphabetically within each type.

 ## To create or modify permissions manually
 This procedure explains how to add or edit permissions manually.
 You can also have a permission sets generated automatically from your actions in the UI.
 For more information, see the "To create or modify permission sets by recording your actions" section.